-- 1. The material selected for an air and vapour control layers must be compatible with any other materials in the roof or wall assembly to which the control layer may come in contact.
-This includes, without limitation, contact with primers and adhesives, substrates, solvents and cleaners. - 2.
-Fully supported air and vapour control layers should possess a minimum published static puncture resistance rating of 150 N (34 lbf) (ref.
-CGSB-37.56-M for both test method and standard limits) and be either selfadhering or torch-applied; a high puncture resistance is necessary for the membrane to withstand accidental damage during construction.
-For unsupported air and vapour control layers, see 6.2.3 below.
-Therefore, while responsibility for the selection of suitable air and vapour control layers rests with the Design Authority, a roof designed and built to qualify for a RoofStar Guarantee shall not include either polyethylene sheet plastic or bitumen-impregnated kraft paper. - 3.
-Notwithstanding any of the foregoing, the RoofStar Guarantee Program strongly recommends that any air and/or vapour control systems be installed over a smooth, continuous plane (for example, concrete or plywood).
+- 1) The material selected for air and vapour control layers must be compatible with any other materials in the roof or wall assembly to which the control layer may come in contact.
+This includes, without limitation, contact with primers and adhesives, substrates, solvents and cleaners. - 2) Self-adhering or adhesive-applied materials should be considered as alternatives to torch-applied membranes when the substrate to which they will be applied is combustible, or when nearby structures, openings or materials present a fire hazard.
+In the alternative, a suitable separation or overlay material as protection from open flame is acceptable.
+The application of materials to a combustible surface, using a torch, is strictly prohibited. - 3) Fully supported air and vapour control layers should possess a minimum published static puncture resistance rating of 150 N (34 lbf) (ref.
+CGSB-37.56-M for both test method and standard limits) and be either self-adhering or torch-applied; a high puncture resistance is necessary for the membrane to withstand accidental damage during construction.
+For unsupported air and vapour control layers, see 6.2(3.) below.
+Therefore, while responsibility for the selection of suitable air and vapour control layers rests with the Design Authority, a roof designed and built to qualify for a RoofStar Guarantee shall not include either polyethylene sheet plastic or bitumen-impregnated kraft paper. - 4) Notwithstanding any of the foregoing, the RoofStar Guarantee Program strongly recommends that any air or vapour control systems be installed over a smooth, continuous plane (for example, concrete or plywood).
 Consequently, a deck overlay board installed on corrugated steel roof decks in highly recommended.
 Where no deck overlay board is installed and the air and vapour control layers are partially unsupported (for example, on a steel deck), the control layers each must have a published static puncture resistance of at least 400 N (90 lbf).
-Furthermore, both the side laps and end laps must be fully supported. - 4.
-Should the air or vapour control layers be used as a temporary roof during Project construction by either the roofing contractor or by other trades, a minimum 2mm thick bituminous membrane is recommended. - 5.
-Because curing concrete releases considerable moisture that can compromise the performance of a roof system, a vapour control layer installed on new concrete decks (28 days or older) must be selected to prevent condensation inside the roof system.
+Furthermore, both the side laps and end laps must be fully supported. - 5) Should the air or vapour control layers be used as a temporary roof during Project construction by either the roofing contractor or by other trades, a minimum 2mm thick bituminous membrane is recommended. - 6) Because curing concrete releases considerable moisture that can compromise the performance of a roof system, a vapour control layer installed on new concrete decks (28 days or older) must be selected to prevent condensation inside the roof system.
 A membrane with a permeability of 0.01 perms (Class I) is recommended.
 Nevertheless, the selection of the vapour control material is the responsibility of the Design Authority.

-- 1. Proper installation and continuity of air and vapour control layers within the roof assembly is the responsibility of the roofing contractor.
-Therefore, air and vapour control layers in the roof assembly must - 1. extend beyond the end of the roof assembly at least 100 mm (4"), in new construction, to provide sufficient room for the installation of matching control layers to so that they provide a positive (water-shedding) lap seal union between courses of material - 2. be sealed to matching control layers in the wall assembly, for roof replacement Projects
+- 1) Proper installation and continuity of air and vapour control layers within the roof assembly is the responsibility of the roofing contractor.
+Therefore, air and vapour control layers in the roof assembly must - 1) extend beyond the end of the roof assembly at least 100 mm (4"), in new construction, to provide sufficient room for the installation of matching control layers to so that they provide a positive (water-shedding) lap seal union between courses of material - 2) be sealed to matching control layers in the wall assembly, for roof replacement Projects